Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 When you’re hungry, head to Fritolin pri Cantini for lunch.
 Situated in a delightful 1st May Square tucked away from the sea, this bustling outdoor café serves freshly grilled and fried seafood.
 We ordered the grilled sea bass and grilled calamari.
 They were both worth the wait.

-After lunch, walk up to bell tower of St. George (2 EUR entrance fee) for sweeping views of Piran.
-Next, head to the medieval fortress walls for more enchanting views of the city (also 2 EUR entrance fee).
+After lunch, walk up to the bell tower of St. George (entrance fee) for sweeping views of Piran.
+Next, head to the medieval fortress walls for more enchanting views of the city (entrance fee).

 Now, it’s time to wander aimlessly through Piran’s maze-like streets.
 For dinner, head to the seafood restaurant Pri Mari.